amadeus4dev/developer-guides/docs/resources/covid-19.md

 [Safe Place API](https://developers.amadeus.com/self-service/category/covid-19-and-travel-safety/api-doc/safe-place) can be searched by a given location using:

-* Latitude, longitude and optionally a radius;
+* Latitude, longitude and optionally a radius
-* Square information (North, West, South, and East;
+* Square information (North, West, South, and East
-* Amadeus location Id.
+* Amadeus location Id

 Each of these options has a dedicated endpoint.